-A-State's Student Health Center (SHC) provides an array of medical services including: treatment of minor illness and injury, physical exams, immunizations, female and male exams, PAP smears, STI testing, pregnancy testing, pregnancy prevention (birth control, condoms, etc.)
+The A-State Student Health Center (SHC) is now operated by NYIT College of Osteopathic Medicine at A-State, and is known as the "The NYITCOM at Arkansas State Medical Clinic".
+It continues to offer provides an array of medical services to A-State students including: treatment of minor illness and injury, physical exams, immunizations, female and male exams, PAP smears, STI testing, pregnancy testing, pregnancy prevention (birth control, condoms, etc.)